Centipede: Description

 Their size ranges from a few millimetres in the smaller lithobiomorphs and geophilomorphs to about 30 cm in the largest scolopendromorphs.

-Centipedes can be found in a wide variety of environments.
-They normally have a drab coloration combining shades of brown and red.
-Cavernicolous (cave-dwelling) and subterranean species may lack pigmentation, while many tropical scolopendromorphs have bright aposematic colors.

 Sensory organs

-Many species of centipedes lack eyes, but some possess a variable number of ocelli, which are sometimes clustered together to form true compound eyes.
+Many species of centipedes lack eyes, some lack one only, but some possess a variable number of ocelli, sometimes clustered together to form true compound eyes.
 However, these eyes are only capable of discerning light from dark, and provide no true vision.
-In some species, the first pair of legs (at the centipede's head-end) can function as sensory organs, similar to antennae; unlike the antennae of most other invertebrates, these point backwards.
-An unusual clustering of sensory organs (found in some centipedes) is the Organ of Tömösváry.
-Located at the base of the antennae, these consist of a disc-like structure and a central pore, with an encircling of sensitive cells.
-They are likely used for sensing vibrations, and may even provide a weak form of “hearing”.
+In some species, the first pair of legs can function as sensory organs, similar to antennae; unlike the antennae of most other invertebrates, these point backwards.
+An unusual clustering of sensory organs found in some centipedes is the organ of Tömösváry.
+The organs, at the base of the antennae, consist of a disc-like structure and a central pore, with an encircling of sensitive cells.
+They are likely used for sensing vibrations, and may provide a weak form of hearing.

 Forcipules

-Forcipules are a unique feature found only in centipedes, and no other arthropods.
-The forcipules are modifications of the first pair of legs (the maxillipeds), forming a pincer-like appendage, always located just behind the head.
-Forcipules are not actual oral mouthparts, though they are used in the subduing of prey animals, notably for injecting venom and holding on to their victims.
+Forcipules are unique to centipedes.
+The forcipules are modifications of the first pair of legs (the maxillipeds), forming a pincer-like appendage, just behind the head.
+Forcipules are not oral mouthparts, though they are used to subdue prey by injecting venom and gripping the prey animal.
 Venom glands run through a tube, from inside the head to the tip of each forcipule.

 Body

 Behind the head, the body consists of at least fifteen segments.
-Most of the segments bear a single pair of legs; the maxillipeds project forward, from the first body segment, with the final two segments being small and legless.
-Each pair of legs are slightly longer than the pair preceding them, ensuring that they do not overlap, thus reducing the chance that they will collide with each other, tripping the animal while in motion.
-In some cases, the last pair of legs may be twice the length of the first pair.
+Most of the segments bear a single pair of legs; the maxillipeds project forward from the first body segment, while the final two segments are small and legless.
+Each pair of legs is slightly longer than the pair preceding them, ensuring that they do not overlap, which reduces the chance that they will collide and trip the animal.
+The last pair of legs may be as much as twice the length of the first pair.
 The final segment bears a telson, and includes the openings of the reproductive organs.

-As predators, centipedes mainly use their antennae to seek out their prey.
+Centipedes mainly use their antennae to seek out their prey.
 The digestive tract forms a simple tube, with digestive glands attached to the mouthparts.
-Like insects, centipedes breathe through a tracheal system, typically with a single opening, or spiracle, on each body segment.
+Like insects, centipedes breathe through a tracheal system, typically with a pair of openings, or spiracles, on each body segment.
+The spiracles leads to long tracheae and tracheoles that mediate oxygen transport to the organs, except for Scutigeromorpha.
+In this order the spiracles are unpaired and the trachea short, and oxygen supply is performed exclusively by the respiratory pigment hemocyanin.
+Some species are able to close their spiracles (occludable spiracles), and a few others in dry environments have evolved a waterproof cuticle.
 They excrete waste through a single pair of malpighian tubules.